ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 {@snippet features/autolink}

-Unlike the base link feature the `Autolink` plugin is not available in any of the builds.
-See the [Installation](#installation) section to learn how to enable it.
+Unlike the base link feature, the autolink plugin is not available in any of the builds.
+Refer to the [Installation](#installation) section to learn how to enable it.

 ## Installation